ShanDWanigasuriya/Hotel-Management-and-Booking-App/README.md

 # Hotel Management and Booking App

 ## Overview
-This project is a full-fledged hotel and booking application developed using Java and a range of modern technologies.
-It features a comprehensive system for managing room and booking facilities for both administrators and users.
+This project is a comprehensive hotel and booking application developed using Java and a suite of modern technologies.
+The application is designed to efficiently manage hotel reservations and room bookings.
+It features a robust Java-based backend, utilizing Spring Boot for rapid development and deployment, coupled with a dynamic frontend built with React JS.

+### Key Points:
+- **Java-Based Backend**: The backend is developed using Java, leveraging Spring Boot to streamline development and Spring Security for robust authentication and authorization.
+This ensures secure and efficient management of application functionalities.
+- **Database Management**: MySQL is employed as the relational database for handling data related to rooms, bookings, and user information.
+The application utilizes JPA and Hibernate for ORM (Object-Relational Mapping), facilitating smooth database interactions.
+- **Modern Frontend**: The frontend is constructed using React JS, providing a responsive and interactive user interface.
+This ensures a seamless and engaging experience for users interacting with the application.
+- **Full-Stack Solution**: The project integrates backend and frontend components to deliver a cohesive and comprehensive solution.
+It caters to both administrators, who manage rooms and bookings, and end-users, who make and manage reservations.

 ## Key Features
 - **Admin Capabilities**: